 South African schools also have holidays around Easter time, towards the end of June/beginning of July and around the last week of September.
 Dates change from one year to the next, so check the official school calendar before booking your trip if avoiding crowds is a priority.
 Because most overseas visitors limit their time in Johannesburg to transfers in and out of O.R.
 Tambo International Airport, the city is not as busy during the northern hemisphere summer holidays (June to August) as other South African destinations.

 Summer is the hottest and most humid time of year in Johannesburg with average maximum temperatures of 79 F/26 C in January.
-January also sees an average of 4.92 inches of precipitation, making it the wettest month as well — although rainfall is usually confined to brief afternoon showers.
+January also sees an average of four inches of precipitation, making it the wettest month as well — although rainfall is usually confined to brief afternoon showers.
 This is peak season in Joburg and you should make sure to book accommodation and tours well in advance.

 On the plus side, the soaring temperatures provide a welcome respite from the northern hemisphere winter and the atmosphere is decidedly festive.
 Keep an eye out for Christmas markets and events as well as a full spectrum of New Year’s Eve celebrations.
 Public holidays include December 16 (the Day of Reconciliation), December 25 (Christmas Day), December 26 (Boxing Day) and January 1 (New Year’s Day).